bigcommerce/dev-docs/docs/stencil-docs/installing-stencil-cli/troubleshooting-your-setup.md

 To remove the error, please update your Cornerstone version.

-## Short Un-Descriptive JavaScript Diagnostics
+## Short un-descriptive JavaScript diagnostics

 If JavaScript errors in your browser's developer tools are not reporting filenames and line numbers, try changing your `webpack.conf.js` file's sourcemap entry from: